dustwal/blender_node_tools/README.rst

 blender_node_tools
 ==================

-A python module of functions to aid in manipulating node connections in Blender.
+A python function module to aid in manipulating node connections in Blender.

 The goal is to make it simpler when adding / removing links between